Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 Some people can experience a seizure and not have epilepsy.
-For example, 3% of young children have febrile seizures.
-A single seizure does not mean that you have epilepsy.
+For example, 3 per cent of young children have febrile seizures.
+A single seizure does not mean that your child has epilepsy.

-Anti-epileptic medication controls seizures for the majority of people.
-Around 70 per cent of people with epilepsy are controlled with one anti-epileptic medication.
-However, for some people, medication does not allow full seizure control.
+Anti-epileptic medication controls seizures for most people.
+For some people, medication does not allow full seizure control.

 An electroencephalogram (EEG) is a very useful test in determining whether a person is having seizures or not, and if so, what kind of seizures.
 An EEG measures the brain's electrical rhythms.

-Video EEG monitoring involves the same test as a routine EEG, but the child wears the electrodes for a much longer period of time.
+Video EEG monitoring involves the same test as a routine EEG, but your child wears the electrodes for a much longer period of time.
 The electrodes are glued to the head and the head is bandaged.
-The child is video recorded for 24 hours a day (apart from in the bathroom) during the monitoring.
+Your child stays on our Paediatric Ward for the length of the test.
+He or she is video recorded for 24 hours a day (apart from in the bathroom) during the monitoring.

-An MRI scan uses magnetic fields to scan a person's brain.
-The scan allows doctors to see the structure of the brain, and to see if there are any abnormalities in this structure.
-The patient must remove any jewellery before the scan.
+An MRI scan uses magnetic fields to scan your child's brain.
+The scan allows doctors to see the structure of their brain, and to see if there are any abnormalities in this structure.
+Your child must remove any jewellery before the scan.
 The scan takes about 35 minutes.
-The machine is quite noisy, so patients can wear headsets and listen to music during the procedure.
+The machine is quite noisy, so children can wear headsets and listen to music during the procedure.
 The MRI scan is not dangerous or painful.
 In some young children, sedation or a general anaesthetic may be required so they do not move around.

-Twenty minutes or so before a PET scan, a low-dose radioactive substance (tracer) called a radioisotope is given to the young person intravenously.
+Twenty minutes or so before a PET scan, a low-dose radioactive substance (tracer) called a radioisotope is given to your child by injection.
 This substance allows doctors to see how the brain metabolises glucose.
 The region of the brain in which the seizures start often has reduced metabolism in between seizures, and increased metabolism during a seizure.

 The test takes about 35 minutes of lying still, and in some young children sedation may be required so they do not move around.
-Every care is taken to ensure that the administration of the intravenous substance does not distress the patient.
+Every care is taken to ensure that the injection does not distress your child.

 A SPECT scan looks at the picture of blood flow to the brain during a specific 30-second time window.
 We have shown that an ictal SPECT scan early in a seizure is very helpful in localising where a seizure begins in the brain.